zkutasi/homelab/adblocking/pihole/README.md

 Then [Unbound](https://nlnetlabs.nl/projects/unbound/about/) is used as a DNS resolver.
 There are two ways to resolve DNS:

 - Forwarding mode means the DNS requests are forwarded to other big DNS resolvers, like Google (8.8.8.8) or Cloudflare (1.1.1.1) or Quad9 (9.9.9.9).
-- Recursive mode means the DNS requests are truly resolved by visiting the authoritative DNS servers for the domain in question, in reverse order (so for exampe in case of mail.google.com, first the .com domain is resolved, then google.com, and then mail.google.com)
+- Recursive mode means the DNS requests are truly resolved by visiting the authoritative DNS servers for the domain in question, in reverse order (so for example in case of mail.google.com, first the .com domain is resolved, then google.com, and then mail.google.com)

 This Unbound instance is configured in Recursive mode.